Select your language

 Head: Dr. Paweł Kapusta

-Scientific Staff: Dr. Michał Adamski, Dr. Marta Hornyák, Dr. Paweł Kapusta, Professor Zbigniew Miszalski, Dr. Jolanta Piątek, Dr. Łukasz Piechnik, Barbara Seget, Dr. Magdalena Solarska, Dr. Małgorzata Stanek, Professor Anna Stefanowicz, Dr. Grażyna Szarek-Łukaszewska, Dr. Błażej Ślązak, Professor Magdalena Żywiec
+Scientific Staff: Dr. Michał Adamski, Dr. Marta Hornyák, Dr. Paweł Kapusta, Dr. Jolanta Piątek, Dr. Łukasz Piechnik, Barbara Seget, Dr. Małgorzata Stanek, Prof. Anna Stefanowicz, Dr. Grażyna Szarek-Łukaszewska, Dr. Błażej Ślązak, Prof. Magdalena Żywiec

 Research profile